Tomographer/tomographer/02-download.md

 - [Obtain a stable source distribution (TAR.GZ archive).](https://github.com/Tomographer/tomographer/releases/download/{{ site.tomographer_latest_version }}/tomographer-{{ site.tomographer_latest_version }}.tar.gz){:target="_blank"}
   (alternative formats: [ZIP](https://github.com/Tomographer/tomographer/releases/download/{{ site.tomographer_latest_version }}/tomographer-{{ site.tomographer_latest_version }}.zip){:target="_blank"}, [TAR.BZ2](https://github.com/Tomographer/tomographer/releases/download/{{ site.tomographer_latest_version }}/tomographer-{{ site.tomographer_latest_version }}.tar.bz2){:target="_blank"})

-  If you don't plan to modify Tomographer itself, this is what you should download.
+  If you're not too familiar with GIT and don't plan to modify Tomographer itself, this is what you should download.
 Unpack the archive anywhere you want and continue with the installation instructions below.

 - [Clone the git repository.](https://github.com/Tomographer/tomographer){:target="_blank"} Do this if you know a bit of GIT, if you wish to keep up-to-date with future updates, or if you wish to